Nikola Tesla: Birthday press conferences

+At the 1934 occasion, Tesla told reporters he had designed a superweapon he claimed would end all war.
+It was referred to as his death beam or death ray and papers cited Tesla's claims that it was a defensive weapon that would protect a country's border and could destroy an invading army 200 miles away and bring down a fleet of 10,000 enemy planes 250 miles away.
+Tesla used the name Teleforce at his 1940 birthday meeting but never revealed to the press of how the weapon worked.
+The US suspected Tesla planned to sell the weapon to the League of Nations and later, as threats of war increased, Tesla sent diagrams to the U.S. War Department, United Kingdom, Soviet Union, and Yugoslavia.
+Plans that surfaced at the Nikola Tesla Museum archive in Belgrade in 1984 described a device using a method of charging slugs of tungsten or mercury to millions of volts and directing them in streams (through electrostatic repulsion) through an array open-ended gas jet seal vacuum tubes.

 In 1935, at his 79th birthday party, Tesla covered many topics.
 He claimed to have discovered the cosmic ray in 1896 and invented a way to produce direct current by induction, and made many claims about his mechanical oscillator.
 Describing the device (which he expected would earn him $100 million within two years) he told reporters that a version of his oscillator had caused an earthquake in his 46 East Houston Street lab and neighboring streets in Lower Manhattan in 1898.
 He went on to tell reporters his oscillator could destroy the Empire State Building with 5 lb of air pressure.
 He also proposed using his oscillators to transmit vibrations into the ground.
 He claimed it would work over any distance and could be used for communication or locating underground mineral deposits, a technique he called "telegeodynamics".

 In 1937, at his event in the Grand Ballroom of the Hotel New Yorker, Tesla received the Order of the White Lion from the Czechoslovak ambassador and a medal from the Yugoslav ambassador.
 On questions concerning the death ray, Tesla stated: "But it is not an experiment ...
 I have built, demonstrated and used it.
 Only a little time will pass before I can give it to the world."